RAidanM/PowerPointSignageScreen/README.md

 You can change the PowerPoints inside of the *\Days* folder to whater show you want to appear for each of that day.

-EG: Whatever you put as *Wednesday.ppts* will show every Wednesday until you change it's contents again.
+EG: Whatever you put as *Wednesday.pptx* will show every Wednesday until you change it's contents again.

-To change the show that is currently on the screen, modfiy *pptxFolder\Today.pptx".
+To change the show that is currently on the screen, modfiy *pptxFolder\Today.pptx*.
 Once you have modified the file, it will close the current show automatically and then reopen your now modified show.

 NOTE: It will NOT change the original day folder show.
 EG: Lets say it is a Friday and you need to add a birthday slide.
 You would open *Today.pptx* and add your slide and save it.
-Now, your slide would show on the screen for the day however it would not change your orignal Firday.pptx file.
+Now, your slide would show on the screen for the day however it would not change your orignal *Friday.pptx* file.

 If you want to see previous shows from past days, all old shows are moved to *pptxFolder\ARCHIVE* and labeled with the date they are from.